Find the Best CV Examples

 - A CV offers a reasonably detailed outline of your education and employment history.
 Resumes are more concise and less exhaustive.

 - CVs provide a linear history of past jobs and qualifications, while a resume focuses on your key skills.

 - Curriculum vitae is Latin.
 It roughly translates to ‘the course of my life’.

 - As a rule, people refer to a curriculum vitae as a ‘CV’.
 This is shorter and easier to pronounce!

 - Always send your CV and job application along with a well-written cover letter.

 Our example CVs are designed to help you build successful applications.
 Get started today, using our CV builder.

 Writing a CV online from scratch can feel somewhat daunting, but it needn’t be.
 Before you get going, we recommend getting to grips with how to write a CV.

 Barista CV example

-When applying for a job as a barista, take a look at our coffee shop attendant curriculum vitae examples.
+When applying for a job as a Barista, take a look at our Coffee Shop Attendant CV examples.
 If you have cafe experience, you should include this in the summary at the top of your CV.